ER-Visualizer/Visualizer/deliverables/iteration-plan.md

 Priority queue should be modular where the user can define the insert and pop themselves Doctor and patient stats

+* Summary:
+  * We learned about the project and were walked through the inital plan of the meeitng and the scope of the project
+  * We also learned about other simulations and the goal of the project ie to be able to display to researchers simulations and allow them see the impact of changing certain perameters

 ##### Meeting 2:
 *  We met at the bahen to discuss any questions and talk about implementation details on Friday, October 12th.

 * Topics that were discussed:
   * We clarified issues pertaining to acquity, the queue functions, and how results should be saved after the simulation terminates.
   * We also discussed implementation and decided on using python for the backend so that researchers could easily modify it in the future.
 We also decided to use react for the frontend based on the overlapping strengths of the group members.
   * We also went over testing methods, and requested our partner to provide a sample set of data in order to ensure proper functionality of our project.

+* Summary:
+  * After first learning about the project we worked on developing questions and possible implementations and at this meeting asked those questions to Vector

+##### Metting 3:
+*  We met at the bahen to discuss any questions and talk about implementation details on Friday, October 25th.

+* Topics that were discussed:
+  * Frontend and backend integration: Backend sends delta data for each queue to the frontend via webhooks or web sockets.
+The frontend receives the data and updates the visualization of the queues.
+  * We clarified column names in the csv file, how to treat additional columns on the csv, and what specific events are to be logged.
+  * A tricky part of the logging is calculating mean time (actual wait time) for the queue,because you can be in multiple queues at same time.
+Make sure if patient is at hospital for 2 hours, will be at most for 2 hours.

+  * Test Cases:
+    * Front end - max limit of objects on the graph
+    * Incorrectly connected graphs
+    * Distribution correctness
+    * Correct statistics at end of simulation from test cases provided by client
+    * Try using different queue types

+* Summary:
+  * We dicussed questions regarding possible test cases, the format of the input csv file and other edge cases.
+We also reviewed our plan to build the backend using flask, with websocket to connect to the frontend and a react front end with d3.js animations

 #### Artifacts
 - Online task board using GitHub cards with some canonical sections: